August 2017 - Welcome

 And then a miracle happened and we found a VAM1J - Overpolished Reverse.
 This was one of our few missing VAMs and closes a gap that has been difficult as we narrow down on a complete set of VAMs.
-The coin is an AU58 and even though we only have one it does have enough die cracks to include some good information on that study.
+The coin is an AU58, PCGS 84368570.
+Even though we only have one it does have enough die cracks to include some good information on that study.

 Our die study has taken us into some uncharted territory, or at least uncharted for us.
 While we are focused on the obverse dies, the reverse dies have not fallen off the radar.

-We thought we had located two features that we have never seen noted on the 1881-O series are the notched left star and the doubled W in the motto.
-Until July 18 we thought all 1881-O had these features.
+We thought we had located two features that we have never seen noted on the 1881-O series, the notched left star and the doubled W in the motto.
+Until July 18 we thought all 1881-O had both of these features.
 But then we located one without the doubled W, but still with the notched star.
-We would assume these came from the master die since these were added by way of a punch.
-Since the notched star appears on every coin, we conclude that there may have been a single master die used to create all the working dies.

 First, the star notch always appears on the same star in the exact same location and in the same proportion.
 Second, it appears on every working die which we assume places it back up the line at the master die stage where the star punch was added.
 And last, it appears on coins of many grades within a single VAM so it must not have occurred on individual coins as a strike feature.

 If you find this feature on a coin and look at it under magnification you will see that it is a little more pronounced and recognizable than the picture below would indicate.

 This image is from coin 21911454, an MS62 VAM 40.